 With endless miles of tea plantation and excellent hiking trails, the hilly part of the country offers you one of the most beautiful scenery.

 The majority of the people practice Buddhism, followed by Hindusim, Muslims, and Christianity.
 The country has two official languages; Sinhala and Tamil.

 The major attractions in SriLanka are Whale watching in Mirrisa, Yala

 National Park with hundreds of elephants at a time.

-Be amused by one of Asia’s oldest landscaped garden in Sigiriya, and 18 hot water spring within a village of y Wahawa in Padiyatalawa.
+Be amused by one of Asia’s oldest landscaped gardens in Sigiriya and 18 hot water springs within a village of y Wahawa in Padiyatalawa.

-It is a welcoming country, yet situations can get bad if you show any Buddha prints either that be on your skin (Buddha tattoo) or clothes.
+It is a welcoming country, yet situations can get bad if you show any Buddha prints, either on your skin (Buddha tattoo) or clothes.